 To be led by the Spirit means that you will trust God by unilaterally agreeing to disarm yourself of all dark arrows, even if your opponents don’t and leave the results up to God.”

-John became very thoughtful and quiet.
+The Decision John became very thoughtful and quiet.
 I just waited for him to speak, but I knew what was flying through his mind at that moment.
-Then he asked the question I was waiting for: “But, what if that causes me to lose?”
+Then he asked the question I was waiting for: “But, what if that causes me to lose the deal?”

 “Those who live according to the flesh have their minds set on what the flesh desires; but those who live in accordance with the Spirit have their minds set on what the Spirit desires.
 You, however, are not in the realm of the flesh but are in the realm of the Spirit, if indeed the Spirit of God lives in you.
 And if anyone does not have the Spirit of Christ, they do not belong to Christ.”
 Romans 8:5, 9

+Did it work?
 John didn’t “win” the proposal that day and yet when he called me later in the afternoon, he said he had the strangest sense of peace that he had done what God wanted.
-(He still hated losing – he’s a man after all!)
+(He still hated losing – after all, he’s a guy!)

 This week I’d suggest setting aside some time to reflect on the dark arrows in your life.
 Some came out of my quiver last week and were used against my wife.
 That’s why I wrote this blog today, not just for you, but as a reminder to me to be far more intentional about being led of the Spirit of God.

 If you’ve found this blog helpful, pass it on to your friends, or discuss it in Bible study.